Ioan Cantacuzino: Career

 In 1901, Cantacuzino was assigned a teaching position in Bucharest, where he became a major influence on a generation of scientists.
 His discoveries were relevant in the treatment of cholera, epidemic typhus, tuberculosis, and scarlet fever.
 As a disciple of Mechnikov, he devoted part of his research to expanding on the latter's field of interest (phagocytes, the body's means of defence against pathogens, as well as the issue of immunity and invertebrates).
 He invented the notion of contact immunity.

 During the Second Balkan War, Cantacuzino was appointed head of the staff combatting the cholera epidemic in the ranks of the Romanian Army stationed in Bulgaria; he was assigned to the same position during the Romanian campaign in World War I, in the fight against typhus.
 He founded and led the scientific magazines Revista Științelor Medicale and Archives roumaines de pathologie expérimentale, and regularly contributed to the literary magazine Viața Românească (replacing Paul Bujor on the editorial board).
 A collaborator of Constantin Stere, he was noted as a Poporanist disciple of Constantin Dobrogeanu-Gherea.

+Family

+Ioan Cantacuzino married Elena Balş (1866-1945).
+They had two sons, Ioan (also known as Jean, 1897-1985) and Alexandru Ioan (1901-1980).
+The latter, also a scientist, married Marianne Labeyrie (1905-1971), elder daughter of Émile Labeyrie who was Governor of the Bank of France in 1936-1937.
+Their son Ion, born in Bucharest in 1933, studied physics in France where he went by Jean Michel (or simply Jean) Cantacuzène.
+He was science attaché at the French Embassy in Moscow in 1962-1964 and held the same role at the Embassy of France in Washington DC from 1977 to 1980, then became Chief Science Officer at Compagnie Française des Pétroles, and later at Ciments Français.
+He authored several books, including a history of the Cantacuzino family.